Momtaz Uddin

-Momtaz Uddin (February 1946 – 6 June 2003) was a Bangladesh Awami League politician who served as a member of Jatiya Sangsad representing the Natore-1 constituency.
+Momtaz Uddin (21 September 1946 – 6 June 2003) was a Bangladesh Awami League politician who served as a member of the Jatiya Sangsad representing the Natore-1 constituency.
 He was the senior vice president of the district Awami League.
-He was a member of Mukti Bahini in Bangladesh Liberation war in 1971, commander in chief of Lalpur.
+He was a member of Mukti Bahini in the Bangladesh Liberation war in 1971, commander in chief of Lalpur.

+Early life and education

+Momtaz Uddin was born on 21 September 1946 to a Bengali family of Muslim Pramaniks in the Milkipara of Abdulpur village in Lalpur, Natore, then part of the Rajshahi district of the Bengal Presidency.
+He studied at the Karimpur High School up until class 8.
+He received his Secondary School Certificate from the Chowk Nazirpur High School in 1966 and his Higher Secondary Certificate from the Nawab Siraj-Ud-Dowla Government College, Natore in 1968.
+He graduated with a Bachelor's degree from Ishwardi College in 1970.

+He is married to politician Shefali Momtaz.
+His son, Shamim Ahmad Sagore, is the general secretary of Lalpur Awami League.

 Assassination

 On 6 June 2003, local Natore police stated that a band of 10 armed men interrupted Uddin's motorcycle at Darpara on the Goapalpur-Abdulpur Road in Natore and stabbed him to death.

 On 13 March 2013, a speedy trial tribunal in Rajshahi sentenced nine people to life in prison for killing Uddin.